Walter W. Austin: Politics

 Austin was elected mayor of San Diego in 1931 as a young reformer.
-The main issue was the $8.5 million spent for water projects, such as the Lake Hodges Dam, with little to show for it.
+The main issue was the $8.5 million spent for water projects, such as Lake Hodges Dam, with little to show for it.
 Austin served as mayor until 1932.
 In 1940, he supported construction of San Vicente Dam and extending the water system.

 While mayor, the city sold unemployment bonds to increase jobs locally.
 Funds were spent on projects such as building pedestrian tunnels near schools.
 Austin also backed establishing a school traffic patrol system.

 Austin was the first mayor under a new city charter, approved in the same election that elected him mayor.
 The charter specified a "weak mayor" or council-manager government.
-A City Manager appointed by the City Council managed day-to-day business and the mayor presided over the Council meetings, with no veto power.
+A city manager appointed by the city council managed day-to-day business and the mayor presided over the Council meetings, with no veto power.
 The motivation was to help stem police corruption, under the idea that an appointed city manager is less subject to bribes and campaign contribution favors than an elected strong Mayor.
 Council-manager government originated with the Progressive movement in Staunton, Virginia.
 This form survived until 2006 when it was replaced by a strong mayor city government.

 Austin was a long time Republican and was chairman of the Willkie Committee for San Diego in 1940.
 Austin was founder and president of the Executives Association of San Diego and the San Diego Business Men's Art Club.
 Austin also was a director of various charities.